Synoecium/wxWidgets-BuildLibScripts/README.md

 	- [ ] Windows [MinGW](https://www.mingw-w64.org/downloads/)

 ## Usage
 Go to the platform folder and run desired script.
 If build is successful there will be subfolder "wxWidgets" with downloaded sources and built libraries (built libraries located at "lib" subsubfolder)

+## Known issues
+- for Windows platform path to executables for all requirement programs should be added to "Path" environment variable ([how-to](https://www.computerhope.com/issues/ch000549.htm))